 - Not having sex with anyone who has any unusual sores or discharge in the genital area

 If you're diagnosed with a sexually transmitted infection, stop having sex until after you've completed treatment.
-That way you can avoid passing the infection to your partner.
 Ask your doctor when it's safe to have sex again.

 - Proctitis.
 National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/digestive-diseases/proctitis/all-content.
 Accessed April 27, 2020.

 - Proctitis.
 Merck Manual Professional Version. https://www.merckmanuals.com/professional/gastrointestinal-disorders/anorectal-disorders/proctitis#.
 Accessed April 27, 2020.

 - Walls RM, et al., eds.
 Disorders of the anorectum.
 In: Rosen's Emergency Medicine: Concepts and Clinical Practice.
 9th ed.
 Elsevier; 2018. https://www.clinicalkey.com.
 Accessed April 27, 2020.

 - Gajendran M, et al. A comprehensive review and update on ulcerative colitis.
 Disease-a-Month.
 2019; doi:10.1016/j.disamonth.2019.02.004.